-- Coordination and responsibilities of the partners involved regarding management and financial organisation (including funding, sharing of costs and income etc.); - Admission and selection procedures for students; - Mobility of students and staff; - Examination regulations, student assessment methods, recognition of credits and degree awarding procedures in the consortium.
+- Denomination of the degree(s) awarded in the programme; - Coordination and responsibilities of the partners involved regarding management and financial organisation (including funding, sharing of costs and income etc.); - Admission and selection procedures for students; - Mobility of students and staff; - Examination regulations, student assessment methods, recognition of credits and degree awarding procedures in the consortium.

-2.2 Outcomes
+2.2 OUTCOMES

-2.2.1 Level [ESG1.2]
+2.2.1 LEVEL [ESG 1.2]

-The intended learning outcomes should align with the corresponding level in the European Qualifications Framework and the Irish National Framework of Qualifications(NFQ).
+The intended learning outcomes should align with the Qualifications Framework of the European Higher Education Area (QF-EHEA) and the Irish National Framework of Qualifications (NFQ).